Frommers.com Frommers.com

 Getting There

 The only way to explore the Karst Country, which is easy to reach from San Juan, is by car.
-Leave San Juan on the four-lane highway, Route 22, until you come to the town of Arecibo, a 1 1/2-hour drive, depending on traffic.
-Once at Arecibo, take Route 10 south, in the direction of Utuado.
+Leave San Juan on the four-lane highway, Rte.
+22, until you come to the town of Arecibo, a 1 1/2-hour drive, depending on traffic.
+Once at Arecibo, take Rte.
+10 south, in the direction of Utuado.

 If you'd like a specific goal for exploring in the Karst Country, visit the Arecibo Observatory and the Río Camuy Caves, previewed above.
 However, you can also spend a day driving at random, exploring lakes and forests at your leisure.
 If you decide to go this route, make the commercial town of Arecibo your base.
 Although not of tourist interest itself, it is the capital of the Karst Country and the starting point from which you can drive south along many interesting and winding roads.

-From Arecibo you can take Route 10 south in the direction of Utuado, which serves as the southern border to Karst Country.
-Along the way you'll pass Lagos dos Bocas, one of the most beautiful lakes of the Karst Country.
-This is a reservoir adjacent to the Río Abajo Forest .
+From Arecibo, you can take Rte.
+10 south in the direction of Utuado, which serves as the southern border to Karst Country.
+Along the way, you'll pass Lagos dos Bocas, one of the most beautiful lakes of the Karst Country, and this is a reservoir adjacent to the Río Abajo Forest.
 Lagos dos Bocas, which lies 12 miles (19km) south of Arecibo, is in the mountains of Cordillera Central.
 Along with a nearby lake, Lake Caonillas, it is the main source of water for the North Coast Superaqueduct, which provides water for north coast towns stretching from Arecibo to San Juan.

 Take time out at Lagos dos Bocas to ride one of the free government-operated launches that traverse the lake.
 Established as a taxi service for residents of the area, these launches can be used by sightseers as well.
-The launches leave from a dock along Route 123 on the west side of the lake, with departures scheduled every hour unless the weather is bad.
+The launches leave from a dock along Rte.
+123 on the west side of the lake, with departures scheduled every hour unless the weather is bad.
 It's a 30-minute ride across the lake to the other main dock.
 On weekends, modest wooden restaurants around the lake open to serve visitors, and the launch makes stops at them.
 Most have tasty snacks, fried turnovers and the like, and cold drinks.
-We recommend Rancho Marina for a typical Puerto Rican lunch in the country.
+Rancho Marina is your best bet for lunch (entrees $11–$17) with basic Puerto Rican dishes, from red snapper filet in a salsa criolla to breaded rabbit in a tropical sauce.
+It’s open 10am to 6pm weekends and holidays.
+There’s even mango tembleque for dessert!
 The launch will take you back to your car, and then you can continue your journey.

 You can head back down to Arecibo, and then take the expressway back to San Juan.